Astra (American spaceflight company): History

-On 4 August 2022, together with the release of the Q2 2022 financial results, Astra announced that following two out of last four Rocket 3.3 launches being unsuccessful they intended to fully transition to the upgraded Rocket 4 whose maiden flight has been subsequently rescheduled to 2023.
-Because of that, all the remaining Rocket 3.3 launches had been cancelled and the company is currently in talks with its customers to remanifest their payloads on Rocket 4.
+On 4 August 2022, together with the release of the Q2 2022 financial results, Astra announced that following two out of the previous four Rocket 3.3 launches being unsuccessful, they intended to fully transition to the upgraded Rocket 4, whose maiden flight has been subsequently rescheduled to 2023.
+Because of this, all remaining Rocket 3.3 launches had been cancelled and the company began talks with its customers to remanifest their payloads on Rocket 4.